Matherunner/hldoc/movement.rst

    \mathbf{v} - \tau Ek \mathbf{\hat{v}} & \max(0.1, \tau Ek) \le \lVert\mathbf{v}\rVert < E \\
    \mathbf{0} & \lVert\mathbf{v}\rVert < \max(0.1, \tau Ek)
    \end{cases}
+   :label: general friction

 Assuming :math:`\lVert\mathbf{v}\rVert \ge E`.
 Now observe that the player speed is scaled by a constant factor (assuming :math:`k` and :math:`\tau` are constant) each frame, resulting in an exponential decrease.
-This may be called *geometric friction*, because the series of speeds forms a geometric series.
-At higher horizontal speeds this type of friction can be devastating, because higher speeds are harder to achieve and maintain (owing to the sublinear growth of speed by pure strafing, see :ref:`strafing`).
+This may be called *geometric friction*, because the series of speeds in consecutive frames forms a geometric series.
+At higher horizontal speeds this type of friction can be devastating, because higher speeds are harder to achieve and maintain (owing to the sublinear growth of speed by pure strafing, see :ref:`strafing`), but the factor scales down the speed by an amount proportional to it.

+Assuming no other influences and the condition for geometric friction is always satisfied.
 At frame :math:`n`, the speed due to geometric friction is

-.. math:: \lVert\mathbf{v}_n\rVert = \lVert\lambda^n(\mathbf{v})\rVert = (1 - \tau k)^n \lVert\mathbf{v}_0\rVert
+.. math:: \lVert\mathbf{v}_n\rVert = \lVert\lambda^n(\mathbf{v}_0)\rVert = (1 - \tau k)^n \lVert\mathbf{v}_0\rVert

 Since time is discretised in the Half-Life universe, we have :math:`t = \tau n`.
 Therefore,

 .. math:: \lVert\mathbf{v}_t\rVert = (1 - \tau k)^{t/\tau} \lVert\mathbf{v}_0\rVert

-From this equation, it can be shown that the lower the frame rate, the greater the geometric friction.
-However, the difference in friction between different frame rates is so minute that one can hardly notice it.
+From this equation, it can be shown, assuming sensible positive values for :math:`k` and :math:`tau`, that the lower the frame rate, the greater the geometric friction.
+However, the difference in friction between different frame rates is so minute that it does not make much practical difference.

-Assuming :math:`\tau Ek \le \lVert\mathbf{v}\rVert < E`, the type of friction may be called *arithmetic friction*, because the speeds form an arithmetic series.
-Namely, we have
+In the second case in :eq:`general friction`, the type of friction being applied may be called *arithmetic friction*, because the speeds of consecutive frames form an arithmetic series.
+Namely, at frame :math:`n`, we have

 .. math:: \lVert\mathbf{v}_n\rVert = \lVert\mathbf{v}_0\rVert - n\tau Ek, \quad
    \lVert\mathbf{v}_t\rVert = \lVert\mathbf{v}_0\rVert - tEk

-This type of friction is straightforward and independent of the frame rate.
+This type of friction is independent of the frame rate, unlike the geometric friction.

+In the third case of :eq:`general friction`, where the speed is very low, the speed is simply set to zero.
+This case makes little practical difference.

 Edgefriction
 ~~~~~~~~~~~~

 Edgefriction is a an extra friction applied to the player when the player is sufficiently close to an edge that is sufficiently high above from a lower ground.

+.. admonition:: TODO

-.. note:: TODO: maths descriptions
+   Add maths descriptions

-Although doubling :math:`k` seems minor at the first glance, the effect is *devastating*.
-Prolonged groundstrafing towards an edge can drastically reduce the horizontal speed, which in turn affects the overall acceleration from airstrafing after jumping off the edge.
+Although doubling :math:`k` seems minor at first glance, the effect is *devastating*.
+Prolonged groundstrafing towards an edge can drastically reduce the horizontal speed, which in turn affects the overall airstrafing acceleration after jumping off the edge.
 One way to avoid edgefriction is to jump or ducktap before reaching an edge and start airstrafing.
-However, this is sometimes impractical.
+In human speedrunning terms, the technique of ducktapping before an edge is sometimes called *countjump*.
+However, this is sometimes infeasible due to space or other constraints.
 The most optimal way to deal with edgefriction is highly dependent on the circumstances.
 Extensive offline simulations may be desirable.

 .. _player air ground: